LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 :attr:`libertem.udf.UDFMeta.dataset_shape` and
 :attr:`libertem.udf.UDFMeta.partition_shape`.

+The currently used compute back-end can be accessed through :attr:`libertem.udf.UDFMeta.backend`.
+It defaults to 'numpy' and can be 'cupy' for UDFs that make use of :ref:`udf cupy` support.

 For more advanced applications, the ROI and currently processed data portion are available as :attr:`libertem.udf.UDFMeta.roi` and :attr:`libertem.udf.UDFMeta.slice`.
 This allows to replace the built-in masking